naturalisticbrain/research-journal/_sources/research/prettymouth.md

 **This project has been submitted to OHBN 2023 and presented as a poster in July 2023, Montreal, Canada.**

+### 10/02/2023 - 10/06/2023
+- well, YC's methods got pushed back
+- prompts for behavioral data approved, but I currently don't have time to set up Pavlovia for data collection
+- We need to shift our focus for the SfN project so we have to slow this one down a bit; not a pause
+- Gonna make some plots SN wants

 ### 09/25/2023 - 09/29/2023
 - add network analyses
 - prepare prompts for new behavioral data collection